 There’s an online community of people who believe that taking a career break is worth it, and has many benefits.
 Websites like Meet, Plan, Go compile first person testimonies about the challenges, benefits, and risks of doing something like this.
 Some people unexpectedly find a new career while on a career break, and never look back.
 Other people transition back into work life, realizing they have fundamentally changed.

 These people inspire me, but I’m not that brave.
 I’m cheating.
-I’m quitting my job to move to Japan for two years to learn the language.
+I’ve quit my job to move to Japan for two years to learn the language.
 It sounds risky, and brave, and so much like all the huge leaps of faith people whom I admire have taken.
 But it’s not.
 This isn’t a career break, it’s not a leap of faith.
 I’m actually making a (hopefully) savvy career move.
 I’m too chicken to take a leap of faith, at least right now.

-I’m currently working as an attorney.
+I already have my law license, and few years of experience.
 I just started a couple of years ago, so I don’t have any specialized skills I can parlay into a job which has a shadow of a chance of paying of my student loans before I retire.
 I do, however, know some Japanese from high school and college.
 Turns out, Japanese speaking attorneys are in high demand.
 What better way to combine my undergraduate studies with my legal career?

 Don’t get me wrong, there are many other ways I could build a specialized practice and increase my income.
 But those sound like, you know, work.
 I like the Japanese language.
 I like being in school and working hard to master a new skill.
 I love living in Tokyo.
 If it wasn’t a smart career move, if I wasn’t something I would use for work, I would still try to find a way to become fluent through immersion, as it’s been a goal of mine for a long time.